 History of the Investment Grade Value Stock Index

-Since 2005, the popularity of Closed End Funds (particularly the index variety) has altered the statistical playing field, making NYSE "market stats" nearly worthless in monitoring the behavior of Investment Grade Value stocks.
-There are fewer than 400 IGV stocks, yet the NYSE "issue breadth" numbers report trading of over 3,000 issues per day.
-Similarly, the "most advanced" and "most declined" lists contain an ever increasing number of indexed derivatives, making it difficult for IGVS investors to zoom in on their area of interest.
+Since 2005, the popularity of Closed End Index Funds has altered the statistical playing field, making NYSE "market stats" nearly worthless.
+There are fewer than 400 Investment Grade Value Stocks, yet NYSE "issue breadth" numbers report trading of over 3,000 issues per day.
+Similarly, the advanced/declined" number have become derivative report cards, making it difficult for IGVS investors to zoom in on their area of interest.

 Most investors misuse, even abuse, the statistics they have contact with.
-Perhaps the best example is fanatical worship of the DJIA (up less than 19% in 2009) as a performance monitor for all purposes, and all portfolios.
 Statistics are historical data, and none can actually predict anything.
 What they are best used for is to formulate performance expectations --- a skill that must be mastered for long-term investment success.

 The IGVSI is a new index, but one that is becoming an accepted benchmark for assessing the performance of the "Equity Bucket" of Market Cycle Investment Management portfolios.

 The income portion of a portfolio demands separate attention, and a pretty much blind focus on income.
 Click here for a helpful article on that subject, or study Chapter Five of The Brainwashing of the American Investor "What Your Mother Never Told You About Income Investing".

 The WCMSI is presented with the IGVSI to give you a feel for what is going on in the income portion of your investment portfolio --- the WCMSM examines a sampling of closed-end Municipal Bond funds.